 32. NYOI provides transport for players from their arrival at the course venue until the conclusion of the course at the end of the final concert.
 All players must use transport provided by the NYOI.

-33. Responsibility for players reverts back to the primary carer at the conclusion of the last concert on each residential course.
+33. Responsibility for players reverts back to parents/guardians at the conclusion of the last concert on each residential course.

 34. Players may not purchase or consume alcohol at any time.